jonathanmalloy120/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-unified-data-model/index.md

 ### Sessions
 As all our processing ensures full sessions are reprocessed, our sessions level table includes all stray page ping events, as well as all other view and ping events.
 We adjust the start time down based on your minimum visit length if the session starts with a page ping, and we include sessions that contain only (stray) pings.
 We also count page views based on the number of unique `page_view_ids` you have (from the `web_page` context) rather than using absolute `page_view` events to include these stray pings, and account for stray pings in the engaged time.
 Overall this is a more accurate view of a session and treats the stray pings as if they had a corresponding `page_view` event in the same session, even when they did not.

-The result of this is you may see misalignment between sessions and if you tried to recalculate them based directly off the page views table; this is because we discard stray pings during page view processing as discussed below, so the values (`page_views`, `engaged_time_in_s`, and `absolute_time_in_s`) in the sessions table may be higher, but are more accurate at a session level.
+The result of this is you may see misalignment between sessions and if you tried to recalculate them based directly off the page views table; this is because we discard stray pings during page view processing as discussed below, so the values (`views`, `engaged_time_in_s`, and `absolute_time_in_s`) in the sessions table may be higher, but are more accurate at a session level.

 <p align="center">
 <ThemedImage